-- (A) The purpose of this local rule is to define the specific local court requirements and procedures that relate to a petitioner's application for a Certificate of Qualification for Employment (CQE) as set forth in Revised Code 2953.25 and in related rules established by the Department of Rehabilitation and Corrections (DRC)under OAC 5120-15-01. - (B) To request a CQE, the petition must be made on the form prescribed by the DRC.
+(A) The purpose of this local rule is to define the specific local court requirements and procedures that relate to a petitioner's application for a Certificate of Qualification for Employment (CQE) as set forth in Revised Code 2953.25 and in related rules established by the Department of Rehabilitation and Corrections (DRC) under Ohio Administrative Code 5120-15-01.

+(B)(A) To request a Certificate for Qualification of Employment (CQE), the petition must be made on the form prescribed by the Department of Rehabilitation and Corrections (DRC).
 The petition and instructions regarding how to complete and submit the petition electronically are accessible on the DRC website.
 All petitions must be completed electronically online.
-The petitioner shall provide the DRC electronic petition number and attach a printed copy of the fully completed electronic petition submitted through the DRC to the Clerk of Courts. - (C) All petitions submitted through the DRC shall be accompanied by the Department of Rehabilitation and Corrections CQE Summary if applicable. - (D) Before the petition is accepted and before any action is required to be taken on the petition, the petitioner mustpay a deposit in the amount of \$150.00.
+The petitioner shall provide the DRC electronic petition number and attach a printed copy of the fully completed electronic petition submitted through the DRC to the Clerk of Courts.

+(C)(B) All petitions submitted through the DRC shall be accompanied by the Department of Rehabilitation and Corrections CQE Summary if applicable.

+(D)(C) Before the petition is accepted and before any action is required to be taken on the petition, the petitioner may pay a deposit in the amount of \$150.00.
 Payment may be made in any form otherwise accepted by the Clerk of Courts.
-The Court maywaive some or all of the deposit required by this Rule.
-If requesting a reduction in the deposit, the petitioner must submit an Affidavit of Indigency (available through the Clerk of Courts) and possibly other relevant information for the Court's consideration. - (E) All social security numbers and other information that must be excluded from public record shall be redacted by the party submitting the document in accordance with the rules of this Court and the Rules of Superintendence.
-Records or information received by a court to assist the court with making its decision under Section 2953.25 of the Revised Code, including information included on a petition, shall retain their character as public or non-public records, as otherwise provided in law. - (F) Upon receipt of a fully completed electronic petition submitted through the DRCand the required deposit, the Clerk of Courts shall assign the petition a CQ case number, treat the case as a miscellaneous civil case, and the case shall be randomly assigned to a trial judge.
+The Court may waive some or all of the deposit required by this rule.
+If requesting a reduction in the deposit, the petitioner must submit an Affidavit of Indigency (available through the Clerk of Courts) and possibly other relevant information for the Court's consideration.

+(E)(D) All social security numbers and other information that must be excluded from public record shall be redacted by the party submitting the document in accordance with the rules of this Court and the Rules of Superintendence.
+Records or information received by a Court to assist the Court with making its decision under Section 2953.25 of the Revised Code, including information included on a petition, shall retain their character as public or non-public records, as otherwise provided in law.

+(E) Upon receipt of a fully completed electronic petition submitted through the DRC and the required deposit, the Clerk of Courts shall assign the petition a CQ case number, treat the case as a miscellaneous civil case and the case shall be randomly assigned to a trial judge.
 Unless otherwise ordered by a particular judge, all CQ cases, shall be referred to a magistrate by general order of reference.